ncatlab/nlab-content/pages/3/8/5/0/583/content.md

 |[[higher order logic|higher order]]| |[[topos|elementary topos]]|
 [[linear logic]]| |[[symmetric monoidal category]]|

-Each type of logic up through "geometric" can also be described in terms of [[sketch|sketches]].
-Not coincidentally, the corresponding types of category show up through "geometric" fit into the framework of [[familial regularity and exactness]].
+Each type of logic up to and including "geometric" can also be described in terms of [[sketch|sketches]].
+Not coincidentally, the corresponding types of category up to and including "geometric" fit into the framework of [[familial regularity and exactness]].
 Sketches can also describe theories applicable to categories not even having finite products, such as finite sum sketches, but the type-theoretic approach taken on this page requires at least finite products (or else something closely akin, such as a [[cartesian multicategory]]).

 However, there are other sorts of [[internalization]] that do not fit in this framework.
 For instance, to describe a [[monoid]] internal to a [[monoidal category]], one needs an internal [[linear logic]].
 See [[internalization]] for a discussion of the more  general notion in the context of [[doctrine]]s.